DonChart/Clever_Little_CTE/README.md

 ## Project Overview

 Nothing overly fancy but a quick and clever way to determine a running YTD total of operational business days by business unit needed for calculations on back end use.
-Our origin tables were simple breaksouts of Month, Unit and Days operational -
+Our origin tables were simple breakouts of Month, Unit and Days operational -
 ----

 ## Data Acquisition